hazzilius/NovelAiLeaks-russian/README.md

 # NovelAiLeaks-russian
-Google-Colab notebook of NovelAi API leak (on russian language and some guides)
+Google-Colab notebook of NovelAi leak (on russian language and some guides)

 all rights belong to the original creator, i'm just translating